wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Contributors: NextScripts
 Donate link: http://www.nextscripts.com/social-networks-auto-poster-for-wordpress
-Tags: automation, auto, autopost, auto-post, auto post, socialnetworks, socialnetwork, social networks, social network, facebook, google, google+, twitter, google plus, pinterest, tumblr, blogger, blogspot, blogpost, linkedin, delicious, delicious.com, plugin, links, Post, posts, api, automatic, seo, integration, bookmark, bookmarking, bookmarks, admin, images, image, social, sharing, share, repost, re-post, wordpress.com, Stumbleupon, Stumble upon
+Tags: automation, auto, autopost, auto-post, auto post, socialnetworks, socialnetwork, social networks, social network, facebook, google, google+, twitter, google plus, pinterest, tumblr, blogger, blogspot, blogpost, linkedin, delicious, delicious.com, plugin, links, Post, posts, api, automatic, seo, integration, bookmark, bookmarking, bookmarks, admin, images, image, social, sharing, share, repost, re-post, wordpress.com, StumbleUpon, Stumble upon, Diigo
 Requires at least: 2.8
 Tested up to: 3.4.2
-Stable tag: 2.3.1
+Stable tag: 2.3.3
 License: GPLv2 or later

-Automatically publish blogposts to your Facebook, Twitter, Google+, Pinterest, LinkedIn, Delicious, Stumbleupon, Blogger and Tumblr profiles and/or pages.
+Automatically publishes your blogposts to your Facebook, Twitter, Google+, Pinterest, LinkedIn, Blogger and Tumblr, Delicious, etc profiles and/or pages.

 == Description ==

-**This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, Delicious, Stumbleupon, LinkedIn, Pinterest, Wordpress, and Tumblr profiles and/or pages.
+**This plugin automatically publishes posts from your blog to your Social Network accounts** such as Facebook, Twitter, Google+(Google Plus), Blogger, Delicious, Diigo, Stumbleupon, LinkedIn, Pinterest, Wordpress, and Tumblr profiles and/or pages.
 The whole process is completely automated.
 Just write a new post and either entire post or it's announcement with back link will be published to all your configured social networks.

-Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Wordpress, Delicious, Stumbleupon, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
+Social Networks Auto Poster can automatically publish nicely formatted announcements to your Facebook, Twitter, LinkedIn, Tumblr, Wordpress, Delicious, Stumbleupon, Diigo, Blogger, and Google+ (Google Plus) accounts, so you can reach the most audience and tell all your friends, readers and followers about your new post.
 Plugin works with profiles, business pages, community pages, Facebook groups, etc. Plugin supports custom WordPress post types.

+Latest minor version 2.3.3 - Support for new network - Diigo.
 Latest version 2.3 - Support for Wordpress Miltisite (ex Wordpress MU) (Pro Only) and new network - Stumbleupon.

 Supported Networks: